 Digging Deeper – What happened to the Diprotodon?

 Students are introduced to current theories around what happened to the Diptrodon.
-They engage in a series of interactive activities that step them through these in an engaging way.
-A number of questions are posed for the students to consider.
-This post-learning activity builds on work completed at Ecolinc during involvement in ‘Digging up the Diprotodon’.
+They engage in a series of interactive learning activities.
+A number of related scientific questions are posed for students to consider.

-While on-site students came to understand the work of a Palaeontologist.
-This post-learning activity will extend their interest by focusing on a real mystery.
-Using engaging interactives they will be transported back in time to confront predatory and climatic issues facing the Diprotodon.
+Students with a basic understanding of the role of a Palaeontologist will extend their knowledge by focusing on what is a real scientific mystery.
+Using engaging interactives students will be transported back in time to confront the predatory and climatic issues that faced the Diprotodon.

 Students need a basic understanding of Megafauna and the role of a Palaeontologist in seeking evidence to inform and solve mysteries of the past.

 Does this course link to other Ecolinc programs?

 This course is an ideal extension after attending the following onsite program:

 ‘Digging up the Diprotodon’

 or this course can stand alone as a learning experience.

 - Students will gain deeper knowledge of the theories behind extinction of Megafauna